hniksic/gitsync/README.md

  1 file changed, 1 insertion(+), 1 deletion(-)
 ```

-In this example the commit range `71e4cae0..9be29a91` was found missing on the
+In this example the commit range `71e4cae0..9be29a91` was missing on the
-remote server, so those commits were packed up and sent.
-After that, the
+remote server, so those commits were packed up and transferred.
+After that,
-remote branch was reset to `9be29a91`.
-Finally, uncommitted changes were
+the remote branch was reset to `9be29a91`.
+Finally, a diff of uncommitted
-applied to the remote working tree.
-If it is unnecessary to send commits
+changes was transferred and applied to the remote working tree.
+If any of
-(e.g. because you've locally done `git reset --hard HEAD^`), `gitsync` will
+these things are unnecessary (e.g. there are no missing commits because you've
-detect it and omit that step.
-Likewise, if there are no uncommitted local
+locally done `git reset --hard HEAD^`), `gitsync` will detect it and skip that
-changes, `gitsync` won't be "applying uncommitted".
+part.

 ## Emacs